sputnik-deviaant/KoboCloud_FB/README.md

 - Copy-paste the link in the kobocloudrc file

 Please note that, even though the script supports folders where the file list has multiple pages, having a list with many pages might not work.

+### FileBrowser

+- Share a folder in FileBrowser and copy the public link
+- Add that link to your `kobocloudrc` file

 ### Matching remote server
 To delete files from library when they are no longer in the remote server: